neurophysik/jitcode/docs/index.rst

 * **The compiler**, who has to compile megabytes of unstructured code and tries to handle it all at once, which may use too much time and memory.
 For some compilers, disabling all optimisation can avert this problem, but then, compiler optimisations usually are a good thing.

   As a compromise, JiTCODE structures large source code into chunks, which the compiler then handles separately.
-This way optimisation can happen within the chunks, but not accross chunks.
+This way optimisation can happen within the chunks, but not across chunks.
 The precise size of those chunks can be controlled by the option `chunk_size` which is available for all code-generation subroutines.

   We obtained better performances in these regards with Clang than with GCC.